 Password manager significantly contributes to password protection.
 Compatible with any device; using this application sets you free from typing passwords repeatedly.
 Not only it helps you set easy and unpredictable passwords but also it reminds you to change your password after a certain period.

 No matter how much a person means to you, your password must remain a secret.
-If the relation with that person suffers a blow or that person is careless, it will only mean trouble for you.
+If the relationship with that person suffers a blow or that person is careless, it will only mean trouble for you.

 Change Your Password Occasionally